jphacks/D_2002/README.md

 #### 4. Make the Box Beautiful
 We gave the box cool looks.
 We changed its boring appearance by painting.
 #### 5. Make it Practical
 The lock mechanism has practical durability, adopting hard materials (metal and plastic).
 Plus, the mechanism is small to maximize the capacity of the box.
+#### 6. Make our Perspective Global
+We made this README.md and the 90 sec pitch in English to let the world know our product.

 ### 今後の展望
 ### Future Work